Common ownership

-Common ownership refers to holding the assets of an organization, enterprise or community indivisibly rather than in the names of the individual members or groups of members as common property.
+Common ownership refers to holding the assets of an organization, enterprise, or community indivisibly rather than in the names of the individual members or groups of members as common property.
 Forms of common ownership exist in every economic system.
-Common ownership of the means of production is a central goal of communist political movements as it is seen as a necessary democratic mechanism for the creation and continued function of a communist society.
-Advocates make a distinction between collective ownership and common property as the former refers to property owned jointly by agreement of a set of colleagues, such as producer cooperatives, whereas the latter refers to assets that are completely open for access, such as a public park freely available to everyone.
+Common ownership of the means of production is a central goal of socialist political movements as it is seen as a necessary democratic mechanism for the creation and continued function of a communist society.
+Advocates make a distinction between collective ownership and common property (the commons) as the former refers to property owned jointly by agreement of a set of colleagues, such as producer cooperatives, whereas the latter refers to assets that are completely open for access, such as a public park freely available to everyone.

 Christian societies

-The first church in Jerusalem shared all their money and possessions (Acts of the Apostles 2 and 4).
-Inspired by the Early Christians, many Christians have since tried to follow their example of community of goods and common ownership.
-Common ownership is practiced by some Christian groups such as the Hutterites (for about 500 years), the Bruderhof (for some 100 years) and others.
+Members of the Early Church of Jerusalem shared all their money and possessions (Acts of the Apostles, chapters 2 and 4).
+Inspired by the early Christians, many Christians have since tried to follow their example of community of goods and common ownership.
+Common ownership is practiced by some Christian groups, such as the Hutterites (for about 500 years), the Bruderhof Communities (for some 100 years), and others.
 In those cases, property is generally owned by a charity set up for the purpose of maintaining the members of the religious groups.
+Christian communists typically regard biblical texts in Acts 2 and Acts 4 as evidence that the first Christians lived in a communist society.
+Additionally, the phrase "To each according to his needs" has a biblical basis in Acts 4:35, which says "to the emissaries to distribute to each according to his need".

 In capitalist economies

-Common ownership is practiced by large numbers of voluntary associations and non-profit organizations as well as implicitly by all public bodies.
-Most co-operatives have some element of common ownership, but some part of their capital may be individually owned.
+Common ownership is practiced by large numbers of voluntary associations and non-profit organizations, as well as implicitly by all public bodies.
+While cooperatives generally align with collectivist and socialist economics, retailers' cooperatives in particular exhibit elements of common ownership, and their retailer members may be individually owned.
+Some individuals and organizations intentionally produce or support free content, including open source software, public domain works, and fair use media.
+Mutual aid is a form of common ownership that is practiced on small scales within capitalist economies, particularly among marginalized communities, and during emergencies such as the COVID-19 pandemic.

-Marxist theory